Last updated: March 3, 2022

 Hiking on Balls Head Reserve is a unique experience in the sense that it’s true bush walking, while still being very close to the city.

-The tracks are easy to follow but there are quite a few steep climbs.
-Appropriate shoe wear is therefore definitely recommended.
+The tracks are easy to follow but there are a few climbs that are somewhat steep.
+Good shoes are therefore definitely recommended.

-Even though the various trails are well sign-posted, things can get a bit confusing, especially because it’s hard to work out where to actually start.
+Even though the various trails are well sign-posted, things can get a bit confusing, especially because it’s challenging to work out where to actually start.

 Our recommendation is to follow the path north from the car park (Midden Walk) and follow the shoreline of the Reserve in a clockwise manner.